seandunn/s2_extraction_pipeline/app/README.md

 childDone
 -----------------

-All presenters have a childDone method which takes on a parent/child presenter (who finishes) , an action (what has been done), and data (what information is relevant in JSON).
+All controllers have a childDone method which takes on a parent/child controller (who finishes) , an action (what has been done), and data (what information is relevant in JSON).

 An example childDone method looks like the following:

-	ScanBarcodePresenter.prototype.childDone = function (child, action, data) {
+	ScanBarcodeController.prototype.childDone = function (child, action, data) {
 	  if (child === this.currentView){
         if (action == "barcodeScanned") {
           this.handleBarcode(data);